Mustapha Traoré

-Mustapha Traoré (born 7 September 1982) is a French former professional football who played as a defender.
+Mustapha Traoré (born 7 September 1982) is a French former professional footballer who played as a defender.

-Career
+Club career

-Born in Paris, Traoré began his career in 2002 with USON Mondeville in CFA 2.
-In 2005, he was transferred to Stade Malherbe Caen.
+Born in Paris, Traoré quit football because he performed badly at school.
+He began his career in 2002 with USON Mondeville in CFA 2.
+In 2005, he was transferred to Caen.
 At Caen he made his professional debut on 7 October 2005 in 2–0 away wine against Dijon.
+He signed his first professional contract in summer 2006.